ipython/traitlets/docs/source/config.rst

 .. note::

-    By default any error in configuration files with lead to this configuration file be ignored by default.
+    Any error in configuration files wich lead to this configuration file be ignored by default.
 Application subclasses may specify `raise_config_file_errors = True` to exit on failure to load config files, instead of the default of logging the failures.

 .. versionadded:: 4.3

     The environement variable ``TRAITLETS_APPLICATION_RAISE_CONFIG_FILE_ERROR``
-    to ``'1'`` or ``'true'`` to change the defautl value of ``raise_config_file_errors``.
+    to ``'1'`` or ``'true'`` to change the default value of ``raise_config_file_errors``.

 Common Arguments
 ----------------

-Since the strictness and verbosity of the KVLoader above are not ideal for everyday use, common arguments can be specified as flags_ or aliases_.
+Since the strictness and verbosity of the :class:`~traitlets.config.loader.KeyValueLoader` above are not ideal for everyday use, common arguments can be specified as flags_ or aliases_.

-Flags and Aliases are handled by :mod:`argparse` instead, allowing for more flexible parsing.
+Flags and aliases are handled by :mod:`argparse` instead, allowing for more flexible parsing.
 In general, flags and aliases are prefixed by ``--``, except for those that are single characters, in which case they can be specified with a single ``-``, e.g.: